blorente/beyond-the-loop/_drafts/2020-08-01-3-programming-milestones-to-work-towards.md

 > Every senior developer I've come across has a deep, intuitive understanding of Git

-If you're going to be developing code professionaly to any extent, you're probably going to come across Git.
+If you're going to be developing code professionally to any extent, you're probably going to come across Git.
 When you *do* come across it, you might notice that it's not the most intuitive of tools.

 _Note: If you haven't come across Git yet, I'd advise you to read one of the [Many](https://try.github.io/).
 [Great](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
 [Tutorials](https://www.youtube.com/watch?v=SWYqp7iY_Tc) out there.
 It's a great tool to keep track of changes on your code!_